Understanding Workers’ Compensation for Employers

 Learning Objectives

-- Be familiar with the Family Leave Act and Americans with Disabilities Act
+- Explain the legal interplay between workers’ compensation, the Family Medical Leave Act (FMLA), and the Americans with Disabilities Act (ADA).

 Specs